Home

 Care of Squill and Konjac

-Care of Squill and Konjac include pruning, fertilizers, watering etc. Squill pruning is done No pruning needed and Konjac pruning is done Generally pruned to waist height, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Squill and Konjac include pruning, fertilizers, watering etc. Squill pruning is done and Konjac pruning is done Generally pruned to waist height, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Squill needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Konjac needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants